 Click here for map and directions to the Reform Club: www.reformclub.com/home/contact

-Each guest speaker seminar begins at 18:30 and is followed by a dinner (at the Reform Club or 51 Gower Street), at 20:00, with the guest speaker.
+Each guest speaker seminar begins at 18:30 and is followed by a dinner at 20:00 with the guest speaker.
 The cost of all post-seminar dinners is included in the tuition fees.

 The University’s Course Directors, students’ supervisors, and the Research Officer and Tutor for Graduate Students are available to discuss students’ post-graduation plans and how they may utilise most effectively the skills acquired during their studies.